pawelfrydrych/psiai-wp/wp-content/plugins/popup-builder/readme.txt

 *   Registration popup - open registration form inside the popup.

 *   Iframe popup - you can set the URL you want to load within an iframe and the popup will load that iframe.

+*   Autoresponder (subscription plus extension) - send targeted emails right after the visitor subscribes to your newsletter.
+You can send coupon codes or download links.

 *   Video popup - embed YouTube and Vimeo videos inside your popup.